 Tbilisi – Georgia – sits quietly on a corner of the Caucasus, not Europe anymore, not Asia yet.
 The vast landscapes of solitude are beyond the barren mountains.
-Renaissance and Enlightenment are somehow past the Black Sea, not quite here yet.
+Renaissance and Enlightenment are somehow on the other side of the Black Sea.
 The Silk Road was the original backbone of Eurasia, linking Venice with X’ian in a melting pot before the melting pot and Tbilisi sat on the Silk Road.
 Living fossils of Christianity are in every corner of the old town, and so are Armenian churches and synagogues.

 Religious attrition seems to have been a perpetual issue in this land.
 Faith was won a massacre at a time.
 Gergeti Trinity Church – in all its splendid isolation – was too remote even for the Bolsheviks.
 They knew that the identity of the little country was intertwined with its religious substrate, with its syncretism of ancient rituals and pristine, unreconstructed Christianity; and yet they did not paint over its walls.
 Gergeti was really far, on the edge of Chechnya, the riotous country whose undiluted strive toward independence was magisterially documented by Oliver Bullough in “Let Our Fame Be Great”1.

 Further north, Colchis with its capital, the sleepy Kutaisi: the golden veal and the Argonauts perhaps a mythological reminiscence of the stolen craft of goldsmiths – whom Greeks lured into their land via the auspices of the original witch, Medea.

 And then Chiatura (above), the rusty Soviet town with its unwieldy deposits of manganese – layers after layers of former Soviet architecture moulding into mines, mines moulding into buildings, testament to a prosperity that never was.